peppersec/tornado-vault-and-gas-proposal/contracts/ProposalChanges.md

 ## Governance Governance.sol

-The `Governance` contract available in this repository modifies the original Governance source code to enable overriding functions via inheritance.
+The `Governance` contract available in the ``tornado-governance`` repository modifies the original Governance source code to enable overriding functions via inheritance.
+This has been submitted via PR.

-This is a non issue, as logic and memory slots are left unaffected and properly referenced to.
+This is a non issue, as logic and memory slots are left unaffected and properly referenced to. ``tornado-governance`` is being imported as a package.

 ## Governance Vault Upgrade (GovernanceVaultUpgrade.sol)